There’s something you should know.

 You may not be able to tell if you have a first pressing directly from only the catalog number, but you will be able to find out a lot of information about that release based on this number.

 If you know the catalog number you can find that exact release on Discogs.com and learn what it should look like, and even what some of the dead wax markings are supposed to be.
+Our article on figuring out what year a record was made can help with this, too.

 Check The Vinyl Itself